FAN-666666/fa21-cse110-lab4/expose/javascript/part2.md

 # Question 17:

 The result will be [2,4,6].
 Firstly, function modifyArray is directly called by 'modifyArray([1,2,3], doSomething)'.
 In function modifyArray, the function doSomething gets called three times in the for-loop, and the argument for calling doSomething is each number in [1,2,3].
-The doSomething function doubles each argument number and returns back, and then the returned results get pushed into a list called newArray.
+The doSomething function doubles each argument number and returns it back, and then the returned results get pushed into a list called newArray.
 In the end, function modifyArary returns the newArray variable.

 # Question 18: